 There is a ton of research out there on lead conversion rates, and some of it is even done by industry.
 Some suggest the average conversion rate from inquiry to lead is 4.4%.
 Meaning you need 351 inquiries to generate a new customer.
 Even “best practice” companies are only converting less than 10% of inquiries to truly qualified leads.

 In my experience, even with a really optimized inquiry generation process will yield around a 4% conversion rate from raw responders.
-And you should achieve closer to 8% once you scrub out the “Mickey Mouses” and false data registrants.
+And you should achieve closer to 8% once you scrub out the “Mickey Mouses” “[email protected]” and other false data registrants.

 There is a trade off that is worth thinking about: the lower your conversion rate from inquiry to lead, the higher the conversion rate should be from Lead to Sale.
 This maximizes the efficiency of the sales team so they are closing new business and not chasing unqualified prospects.

 This also means you are likely not generating nearly enough inquiries.
-That’s why content marketing is so important to generating cost efficient leads.
+That’s why leads from content marketing is so important to generating cost efficient leads.
 Attract visitors to your content, convert them to subscribers and nurture them with offers that help them move through the buying process.